How to Pick Photos for Your Wedding Album (Expert Guide)

 Let me start by saying this: you are not expected to know how to design a wedding album.
 That’s my job.

-I’ve explained this process hundreds of times over email, WhatsApp, and Messenger, so it made sense to finally put it all in one place — with examples — so you can enjoy choosing your album instead of dreading it.
+I’ve explained this process hundreds of times over email, WhatsApp, and Messenger, so it made sense to finally put it all in one place — with examples — so you can enjoy choosing your album images instead of dreading it.

 So my first piece of advice is simple: